Civcraft/Contraptions/README.md

 Contraptions REBOOT
 ======================

 After serious thought and reflection on the existing infrastructure offered in gmlaxfanatic's FactoryMod Reboot, I've decided to go a slightly different direction.
 This document will be the design document that all contributors need to adher to as we work together to develop a new Contraptions that is flexible enough to both cover existing factories and whatever new technologies we want to unlock in the future, without tying us to arbitrary monolithic fixed format structures.
-Instead, let's empower the players to be creative and give full flexibility without sacrificing our ability to run factories without direct player involvement.
+Instead, let's empower the players to be creative and give full flexibility without sacrificing our ability to run factories without direct player involvement (hopefully!)

 How can we do this?

-  * Acyclic graphs
+  * Directed graphs (with cycles!)
-  * Nodes that represent Inputs, Transforms, and Outputs (yep, that's it)
+  * Nodes that represent Inputs, Storage, Transforms, and Outputs (yep, that's it)
   * Arbitrary configurations of Nodes in "Real-space"
   * Extension of edges between nodes via Pipes
   * Comprehensive Server-Delivered UI experience